raviranjan-acs/raviranjan-acs/README.md

 ### Hi there 👋 My name is Ravi Ranjan
+            - a naive in the crowd of connoisseur.

-- 🔭 I’m currently working on .NET stack
+- :rocket: I’m currently working on Microsoft .NET stack, Javascript, jQuery, MySql.

+- 🔭 I also have interest in other technologies which I sometimes try my hands on weekends like C/C++, Flutter, Firebase, Sql Server and React.

-- 🌱 I’m currently learning Dependency Injection and other Design patterns
+- :fire: I’m currently trying to learn Design patterns.

-- 👯 I’m looking to collaborate on any opensource or maybe interesting projects
+- 👯 I’m looking forward to collaborate on the opensource projects.

-- 💬 Ask me about anything, If I'm aware I'll let you know.
+- 💬 Ask me about anything, If I know then I would love to help.

-- 📫 How to reach me: [Website](https://raviranjanjha.com)
+- 📫 How to reach me: [Ravi Ranjan](https://raviranjanjha.com)